Panasonic L10 versus Olympus E-520

 |Panasonic L1 (⇒ lft | rgt)||Four Thirds||7.4||3136||2352||no||-||-||-||-|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The L10 and the E-520 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Panasonic L10 and Olympus E-520 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic L10 (⇒ rgt)||optical||no||2.5||207||swivel||no||4000||3.0||11||no|